Puck Guide

 ⚠️ Important Considerations

 This method relies on good ping and framerate.
-Dedicated servers are limited to 100hz/100fps.
+Dedicated servers are limited to 200 Hz / 200 FPS.
 Self-hosted servers need solid network and system specs for higher refresh rates.

-The videos below show high vs low frame rates.
+The videos below show an exaggerated high vs low frame rates.
 In Puck, physics run server-side, so your mouse movements are limited by the server's tick rate, causing sluggish controls unless adjusted.

 Port Forwarding Setup

-If players can't connect to your server, you need to open ports 7777 and 7778 (UDP) on your router.
+If players can't connect to your server, you need to open ports 30609 (TCP & UDP) on your router.
 So long as you are not behind a CGNAT.

 Access your router's admin panel: Run ipconfig in Windows Terminal, copy the "Default Gateway" IP address (like 192.168.1.1), paste it into your browser's address bar, then log in using the credentials typically on your router's label.